ThomasOttosson/todolist/README.md

 ## Features

 * The user writes one or more tasks that he or she needs to do.
 The user can later on mark each task as completed or remove the task if the user has changed their mind.

-The user can also use the select options to see which tasks that has been completed or uncompleted.
-All the actions the users take on the site will get stored in the in a local storage so when they return to the page everything will be saved.
+* The user can also use the select filter options to see which tasks that has been completed or uncompleted.

+* All the tasks the users create on the site will get stored in the in a local storage so when they return to the page everything will be saved.

 * The task manager has a timer with a start, stop and reset function so the user can track their time.

-* The task manager also has a local storage function which enables the user to have their tasks saved for the future.

-* The task manager also has an in real life clock.
+* The task manager also has an in real life clock and date tracker.

 ## Background design